19

 4

 • $\begingroup$ This is great, but for longer term citation, it might be useful to add a note about the version number.
 Unfortunately, unlike Wikipedia, the revision history does not provide easily accessible links for specific revisions.
-(The revisions could be linked to, but the interface does not make these links available.) $\endgroup$ Sep 22, 2010 at 23:01
+(The revisions could be linked to, but the interface does not make these links available.) $\endgroup$ Commented Sep 22, 2010 at 23:01

 • $\begingroup$ I think we should add this to our FAQ. $\endgroup$